So you are keen on getting into Beekeeping, well you have come to the right place. Here are seven steps to becoming a Beekeeper.

-We get a lot of queries from first time beekeepers with questions on how to get started in this fascinating world of the beehive.
+We get a lot of queries from first time beekeepers with questions on how to start a beehive in New Zealand.
 Here is an article about how to get started in beekeeping.
-It could be retitled Beekeeping 101!
 We hope you find it useful.

 Buy a good beekeeping book

-A good beekeeping book is a great start, you will learn the jargon and the terms used in the work of apiculture (which is the fancy way of saying beekeeping), see you have already learnt your first word of jargon .
+A beekeeping book is a great start, you will learn the jargon and the terms used in beekeeping.

 A book should tell you about what to do throughout the seasons in a beekeepers year, be aware that the northern hemispheres seasons are six months behind ours, so don’t take notice of the calendar month.
 Just use they seasons as a guide.

-Attend a local beekeeping class, seminar, or workshop
+Attend a local beekeeping course, seminar, or workshop

 These can invaluable in getting you started in Beekeeping.
 Try and find a course that involves a practical aspect, as with lots of things you learn by doing.